190.012 Introduction to Machine Learning (2SH L, SS)

 - Students understand how the basic concepts are used in current state-of-the-art research in robot movement primitive learning and in neural planning.

-The course will be graded based on a written exam.
+The course will be graded based on a written exam (100 Points).
 50% of all questions need to be answered correctly to be positive.
-The exam will take place either online (via Moodle) or in the class room, depending on the current university regulations.
+The exam will take place in the classroom, or online, depending on the current university regulations.

 - The Probabilistic Machine Learning book by Univ.-Prof. Dr. Elmar Rueckert.